RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 Using a Web API to get Country Codes
 ------------------------------------

-Can you make use of the provided example and the altair documentation to produce a graph of the world where the countries are colored by one of the features in the data?
+Now that you are familiar with graphing data on a map using Altair.
+We can make use of the provided example above to create a graph of the world where the countries are colored by one of the features in the `Starting a Business csv file <../_static/starting_a_business.csv>`_ data set.

-In this part of the project we will:

--  Learn about using web apis for data gathering
--  Use a web api to get data that maps country codes to country numbers
--  Learn how to add columns to a data frame using the ``map`` function, and possibly learn to use a lambda function if you've never used one before

-Lets make a to-do list:
+The goal of this section is to learn how to use web API to gather data.
+In this specific exercise we will use a web API to get data that maps country codes to country numbers.
+We will learn how to add columns to our Starting a Business data set using the ``map`` function.
+This new column will contain country codes.

+The goals for this exercies is to add a new column to our data set and then graph it on a map.
-1. We need to add a column to our ``wd`` DataFrame that contains the numerical country id.
-Where can we get this data?
-There may be some CSV files with this information already in them, but this is a good chance to learn about a common technique used by data scientists everywhere: **web APIs**. **API** stands for Application Programmer Interface.
+We can get the information for the new column from different sources.
+But this is a good chance to learn how to get the information using web API.
+In order to get this information we will use a web API from a website. **API** stands for Application Programmer Interface.
 Each website will have its own convention for how you ask it for data, and the format in which the data is returned.

-2. Once we have the new column, we can follow the example from above to make a world map and show Starting_a_Business_score.
+Once we obtained the required data using web API, we can follow the example in the beginning of this section to add the new column and then make a world map and show Starting_a_Business_score from the Starting a Business data set.

-The first step is to make use of the awesome
-`requests module <http://http://docs.python-requests.org>`_.
-The requests module allows us to easily communicate to databases across the web.
-The documentation for it is fantastic, so you should use that to learn about requests in more detail.
-We'll just give you the bare bones here to get started.
+First, lets familiarize ourselves with the `requests module <http://http://docs.python-requests.org>`_.
+This tool is amazing because the request module is what allows us to communicate to databases across the web.
+The request module documentation is really helpful, so we recommend you using it to learn about its features in detail.
+For now, we will give you the bare bones here to get you started.

-The website called ``restcountries.eu`` provides an interface for us to get data from their site rather than a web page.
-When thinking about a web API, you have to understand how to ask it for the data you want.
-In this case, we will use ``/rest/v2/alpha/XXX``.
-If we unpack that into pieces, let's look at what its telling us.
+This website, ``restcountries.eu`` provides an interface where we can get data from their site rather than a web page.
+It is really important that when you think of a web API, you understand how to ask it for the data that you want.
+For our purposes, we are going to use ``/rest/v2/alpha/XXX``.
+Let's take a look at what this means.

 * ``/rest``: Technically, REST stands for REpresentational State Transfer.
 This uses the HTTP protocol to ask for and respond with data.